-There are three distinguished layers including bedrock, non-sensitive clay layer and quick clay layer with data obtained from soil investigation.
+According to soil investigations, there are three main distinguish layers including bedrock, non-sensitive clay layer and quick clay layer with data obtained from soil investigation.
 The bedrock is modeled as rigid.
-The clay layers are modeled using Tresca softening model with a low sensitivity (1-10).
-The quick clay layers are modeled using Tresca softening model with a high sensitivity (20-100).
+The clay layers are modeled using a Tresca softening model with a low sensitivity (1-10).
+The quick clay layers are modeled using a Tresca softening model with a high sensitivity (20-100).